Ex-cops in Floyd death claim witness coercion, harm of leak | Law-Order

 Attorney General Keith Ellison, whose office is prosecuting the officers, has said allegations that his office was involved in a leak are false.
 His office had no immediate comment on the allegations of coercion.
 A spokeswoman for Dr. Andrew Baker, the medical examiner, said they could not comment due to the pending case.

-Chauvin, who was seen in a widely viewed bystander video pressing his knee into Floyd's neck as the Black man said he couldn't breathe, was convicted in April of second-degree unintentional murder, third-degree murder, and manslaughter.
-He's to be sentenced on June 25.
-Lane, Kueng and Thao are charged with aiding and abetting second-degree murder and second-degree manslaughter.
+Chauvin, who was seen in widely viewed bystander video pressing his knee into Floyd's neck as the Black man said he couldn't breathe, was convicted in April of second-degree unintentional murder, third-degree murder and manslaughter.
+He's to be sentenced June 25.
+Lane, Kueng and Thao are charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
 Their trial was separated from Chauvin's to comply with COVID-19 courtroom spacing restrictions.

 Mitchell, now chairman of the Department of Pathology at the Howard University College of Medicine, did not immediately respond to a phone message left at the department after hours.